issuehunter/issuehunter.github.io/index.md

 ### Step 1: fund an issue

-Contributors add funds to any unresolved issue on GitHub.
-The act of adding funds to an open issue triggers a smart contract function call and a transaction of Ethereum between the funder and the contract that is controlling the issue's funds.
+Supporters can add funds to any unresolved issue on GitHub.

+Adding funds to an issue triggers:

+* a smart contract function call, that is included in a transaction on the blockchain
+* a transfer of funds between the sender and the contract that is controlling issue's funds.

-You can add funds to any issue on GitHub.
-If the issue was already funded by other contributors, your funds will add up to the total funds of the issue.
+If an issue funding process was already started by another supporter, new funds will add up to the total value of the existing contract, otherwise a fresh new contract will be created to collect funds to promote and sponsor a resolution for the issue.

 ### Step 2: submit a resolution